 Image 6: First Order Circuits

 5、first order circuits--Additional Information

 5.1 First Order Transient Circuits

-In a transient first order circuit, the time constant determines the speed of the transient response.
+In a short first-order circuit, the time constant determines the speed of the transient response.
 It is calculated in seconds and represented by the Greek letter tau (τ).
-Circuits that have a lower value of the time constant can conform to the new conditions very quickly.
-Circuits with high costs of the time constant take a lot of time to reach a steady state.
-Calculating the time constant is essential for a first order transient circuit.
-It can tell how long the transient phase of the circuit will last.
+Courses that have a lower value of the time constant can conform to the new conditions very quickly.
+Circuits with high costs of time always take a lot of time to reach a steady state.
+Calculating the time constant is essential for a first-order transient course.
+It can tell how long the short phase of the circuit will last.

-First order circuits are simple circuits which have a resistor connected with an energy storage element.
+First-order circuits are simple circuits that have a resistor connected with an energy storage element.
 It is either a conductor or an inductor.
-A first order circuit with just a resistor and a conductor is called an RC circuit while one with a resistor and an inductor is called an RL circuit.
-A first order circuit whose source has removed is termed as a free source circuit.
-Open source circuits have a transient response which is due to the initial conditions of the circuit before the removal of the source.
-Changes in voltage of an RC circuit can elicit a reaction from the voltage of the capacitor.
+The first-order circuit with just a resistor and a conductor is called an RC circuit, while one with a resistor and an inductor is called an RL circuit.
+A first-order circuit whose source has been removed is termed a free source circuit.
+Open source circuits have a transient response, which is due to the initial conditions of the course before the removal of the source.
+Changes in the voltage of an RC circuit can elicit a reaction from the voltage of the capacitor.